optomal7/mutably-starter/README.md

 1. Open localhost:3000 using your web browser of choice.
 1. Unless your choice is IE, that's an invalid choice.

-Or just checkout our live, wild, and free deployment on Heroku!
+Or just check out our live, wild, and free deployment on Heroku!

 https://murmuring-hollows-80038.herokuapp.com/